besrabasant/docker-valet/README.md

 Docker Valet for Linux is a development environment for docker minimalists.
 No `/etc/hosts` file to manage, no ports to manage, no proxy configuration files.
 You can even share your sites publicly using local tunnels.
 Yeah, we like it too.

 Docker Valet for Linux creates a _valet_ docker network on your system to always run [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq) and [traefik](http://traefik.io) in the background when your machine starts.
-With [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq) and [traefik](http://traefik.io) Docker Valet for Linux proxies all requests on the `*.dev` domain to point to docker web apps on your local machine.
+With [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq) and [traefik](http://traefik.io) Docker Valet for Linux proxies all requests on the `*.test` domain to point to docker web apps on your local machine.

 ## Installation